-Google Analytics events are different because they track simple interactions on your website that may or may not affect your bottom line.
+Google Analytics custom events are different because they track simple interactions on your website that may or may not affect your bottom line.
 For instance, you might track file downloads such as PDFs, button clicks, outbound link clicks, or visitors watching video content on your site.

 Events are recorded multiple times per visit, meaning that if your site visitor clicks the same button 5 times, Google Analytics will record that behavior 5 times.
 This is helpful for determining where site visitors are engaged, where they might be having trouble, and the places site visitors are not interested in.

 You can track any kind of site behavior you want using events.

 You can also see the flow of site visitor behavior in your Google Analytics account.
 Just navigate to Behavior » Events » Event Flow.

 And, as if Google Analytics wasn’t confusing enough, you should know there is a mix between goals and events called Event Goals.

 If you want to track events on your website that will affect your business’ success, create an event in Google Analytics that can also be tracked as a goal.